CO-PAYMENT FOR ALK SUBLINGUAL IMMUNOTHERAPY TABLETS PAID BY PATIENTS ENROLLED IN A PATIENT SUPPORT PROGRAM IN BRITISH COLUMBIA

 Author(s)

-David Grabowski, MBiotech1, Francesca Passudetti, MSc1, Sana Hussein, MS2, Marie Chantal Arseneault, BA1, Tarek Elshabrawy, MBA, PharmD3, Peter Stepaniuk, MD4;
+David Grabowski, MBiotech1, Francesca Passudetti, MSc1, Sana Hussein, MS2, Marie Chantal Arseneault, BA1, Tarek Elshabrawy, MBA, PharmD3, Peter Stepaniuk, MD4.

-1ALK Abelló Pharmaceuticals Inc., Toronto, ON, Canada, 2ALK-Abelló A/S, Hørsholm, Denmark, 3Pharmex Direct Specialty Pharmacy, Oakville, ON, Canada, 4University of British Columbia, Department of Medicine, Vancouver, BC, Canada
+1ALK Abelló Pharmaceuticals Inc., Toronto, ON, Canada, 2ALK-Abelló A/S, Hørsholm, Denmark, 3Pharmex Direct Specialty Pharmacy, Oakville, ON, Canada, 4Department of Medicine, University of British Columbia, Vancouver, BC, Canada.

 OBJECTIVES: Sublingual immunotherapy (SLIT) tablets are an efficacious treatment for moderate-to-severe allergic rhinitis induced by house dust mite (HDM), grass pollen, ragweed pollen, and tree pollen.
 In Canada, patients prescribed SLIT-tablets manufactured by ALK are offered participation in EASE, a patient support program.
 EASE delivers pharmacist counseling and dispensing services, as well as financial assistance, when eligible.
 The objective of this analysis was to evaluate the co-payment for SLIT-tablets paid by patients enrolled in the EASE program in the province of British Columbia, Canada.